Zambia

 Wealth accounting

-While Zambia lacks an official wealth accounting system or metrics, the country has shown an interest in developing natural capital accounting capacity through participation in initiatives to promote the use of alternative, capital-based accounting methodologies and frameworks.
-For instance, Zambia is a participant in the Government Dialogue on Natural Capital, a platform for governments to explore and strengthen their role in scaling up and mainstreaming the capitals accounting approach.
-The initiative was set up in 2017 by the Netherlands and Scottish governments and the Natural Capital Coalition, in collaboration with non-governmental organizations such as the Green Economy Coalition and the WAVES Program.
+While Zambia lacks an official wealth accounting system or metrics, the government has shown an interest in developing its natural capital accounting capacity.
+Zambia is a participant in the Government Dialogue on Natural Capital, a platform for governments to explore and strengthen their role in scaling up and mainstreaming the capitals accounting approach, and with support from the World Bank Wealth Accounting and Valuation of Ecosystem Services (WAVES) Program has developed water, forest and land sub-accounts.
+However, without continued international support, the extent to which the government intends to take ownership of these accounts and continue to develop them is unclear.

-While Zambia lacks an official wealth accounting system or metrics, the country has shown an interest in developing natural capital accounting capacity through participation in initiatives to promote the use of alternative, capital-based accounting methodologies and frameworks.
-For instance, Zambia is a participant in the Government Dialogue on Natural Capital, a platform for governments to explore and strengthen their role in scaling up and mainstreaming the capitals accounting approach.
-The initiative was set up in 2017 by the Netherlands and Scottish governments and the Natural Capital Coalition, in collaboration with non-governmental organizations such as the Green Economy Coalition and the WAVES Program.
+While Zambia lacks an official wealth accounting system or metrics, the government has shown an interest in developing its natural capital accounting capacity.
+Zambia is a participant in the Government Dialogue on Natural Capital, a platform for governments to explore and strengthen their role in scaling up and mainstreaming the capitals accounting approach, and with support from the World Bank Wealth Accounting and Valuation of Ecosystem Services (WAVES) Program has developed water, forest and land sub-accounts.
+However, without continued international support, the extent to which the government intends to take ownership of these accounts and continue to develop them is unclear.

 Finance